rsamuel11/Simulation-structure-for-selecting-an-optimal-innovation-through-the-GAS-model/README.md

-Simulation structure for selecting an optimal innovation through the GAS model.
+Simulation structure for selecting an optimal error distribution through the GAS model.